-Why do we need Rain Gardens?
+Why do we need rain gardens?

 What is a Rain Garden?

-Benefits to you and our water?
+What are the benefits to you and our water?

 - Keeps toxins out of Torch Lake so they won’t harm fish and aquatic creatures

 - Keeps nutrients out of Torch Lake so algae don’t grow and change its turquoise color to green

 - Keeps sediment out of Torch Lake so it won’t harm fish and aquatic creatures

 - Increases rain water infiltration and groundwater recharging our drinking water

 - Provides habitat for more native plants and wildlife.

 Protect Torch Lake’s high water quality, one Rain Garden at a time.